Summary

 The Merge will be a catalyst for change across the industry.
 For the highly profitable Ethereum miners, the shift will be the end of an era as their computational computer equipment will no longer be used to secure the network.
 Under the new proof-of-stake consensus, more simple computer nodes "holding" substantial amounts of ETH are trusted and rewarded for validating and securing the platform.

-Chief among the large, NASDAQ listed crypto miners with a sizeable Ethereum business is HIVE Blockchain (NASDAQ:HIVE).
+Chief among the large, NASDAQ-listed crypto miners with a sizeable Ethereum business is HIVE Blockchain (NASDAQ:HIVE).
 Though it fluctuates with the relative prices of Bitcoin (BTC-USD) and Ethereum, about a third of HIVE's mining revenues in June came from Ethereum.
 For comparison, about 10% of Hut 8's (HUT) mining revenues are Ethereum based.

 Also important to note, since 2021 Ethereum mining has generally had a higher margin than Bitcoin mining.
 This has given Ethereum miners one advantage in cost comparisons to Bitcoin-only miners.
 Lastly for reference, over the past year HIVE has had about three-quarters of a percent of the total Ethereum hash rate, a sizable share.